salman-abedin/bolt/README.md

 -  A blacklist for filtering out irrelevant matches

--  A monitoring script to monitor changes in your whitelist directories
+-  A monitoring script to update the whitelist in real-time

 -  A custom launch script that offers a hassle free setup unlike xdg-open